 The impact of soft skills training

-According to a 2016 study, promoting soft skills like effective communication and problem-solving among employees resulted in increased productivity, increased employee retention, and yielded an overall 250% return on investment.
-Consider implementing training on the following soft skills to see a similar improvement at your organization:
+A study found that promoting soft skills like effective communication and problem-solving among employees increased productivity, employee retention, and yielded an overall 250% return on investment.
+Consider implementing training on the following soft skills to see a similar improvement in your organization:

 The ability to work well with others is a key skill in the modern workplace.
 However, all employees have differing levels of comfort when it comes to collaboration.
 Some people gravitate toward working on a team naturally, while others have a preference for working alone.
 Despite these natural inclinations, everyone can work on improving their ability to work on a team, which is great both for individuals and the companies they work for.

-Effective communication is really a set of skills such as clarity, non-verbal cues, confidence, concision and more that together make one adept at written and oral communication.
-Building this in your people has obvious benefits, but perhaps more importantly, NOT developing communication skills can have very negative effects.
-For example, one report sites 46 percent of attendees leave meetings without a clear understanding of the next action item, with an estimated cost of $37 billion in lost productivity.
+Effective communication is skills such as clarity, non-verbal cues, confidence, and active listening, that together make one adept at written and oral communication.
+Building this in your people has obvious benefits, but perhaps more importantly, NOT developing communication skills can have negative effects.
+For example, one report cites that 46% of attendees leave meetings without a clear understanding of the next action item, with an estimated cost of $37 billion in lost productivity.

 The ability to make quick decisions under pressure is one that any organization should value.
 We can’t always anticipate which problems will occur at work, which is why teaching employees the general skills they need to handle anything that might get thrown at them is a good way to tackle a little issue before it gets big.
-Learning programs that upskill this attribute can be highly effective, in fact 86% of learners report better decision-making after learning with Blue Ocean Brain.
+Learning programs that upskill this attribute can be highly effective—86% of learners report better decision-making after learning with Blue Ocean Brain.

 The ability to manage one’s time effectively is a skill that all employees need, regardless of their title.
 The less experience an employee has, the less likely they are to have already developed this skill.
 Smart employers help employees learn time management skills instead of waiting for them to stumble.